CDev-coder/The-Test-Hub/Chemical Equations/README.md

 This project combines logic-driven state management with a smooth interactive experience.

 ## Functions
 Users can individually select atoms and bonds to drop on the reaction zone.
-Users can remove each dropped item or clear the reaction zone on the "Clear" button.
+Users can remove each dropped item or clear the reaction zone using the "Clear" button.

 ## Feature
 - Drag and drop atoms to the canvas to construct molecules